 Climate and Landscape

 One of the main draws of Greece for expats is the gorgeous landscape and paradise-esque climate.
-Situated on both the Aegean and Mediterranean Seas, Greece’s shape and many islands grant it the award of 11th-longest coastline in the world.
+Situated on both the Aegean and Mediterranean Seas, Greece’s shape and many islands grant it the award of the 11th-longest coastline in the world.
 The landscape ranges from temperate, idyllic mountains (the most mountainous nation in Europe) to postcard coastlines and paradise islands.
 In the country’s higher elevation locations, snowfall is not uncommon, with some regions having consistently white winters.

 Average annual temperatures in Athens, however, range from 50°F (January) to 85°F (July/August).

 In recent years, Greece has become one of the darlings of the international investment scene.
-Post-2010, in attempts to recover from the country’s financial crisis, Greece introduced a Golden Visa program for foreign investors, as incentive to inject money into the economy.
+Post-2010, in attempts to recover from the country’s financial crisis, Greece introduced a Golden Visa program for foreign investors, as an incentive to inject money into the economy.
 Similar to those of Portugal and Spain (though many would say Greece’s is the best value), Greece’s Golden Visa program awards fast-tracked residency in the country in exchange for financial investment.

 With the Golden Visa, investors receive a 5-year residency permit to live abroad in the country.
 The permit is renewable continuously for 5-year increments, so long as the investment requirements are still met.
 The investor’s spouse and child dependents under 21 years of age are also included in the residency program for the same investment.